kibis-is/mobile-app/README.md

 Follow the instructions [here](https://docs.doppler.com/docs/install-cli#local-development) to:

 * login to Doppler, and;
-* setup Doppler to use the `kibisis-mobile-app` project with your personal config.
+* setup Doppler to use the `mobile-app` project with your personal config.

 > ⚠️ **NOTE:** When naming your token, it is recommended you use: "<your_name>-<device_name>".